 The difference between physical therapy and physiatry.

 If you’re experiencing back and neck pain, we highly recommend physiatry.
-To learn more and find a doctor that’s right for you, take a look at our page on choosing a doctor to solve your back pain.
+To learn more and find a physician that’s right for you, take a look at our page on choosing a physician to solve your back pain.
 Want us to take a closer look?
 Schedule a free consultation today: https://goo.gl/dDxSiq